Hillel the Scribe Communications

 Bruce Feiler, Council of Dads: My Daughters, My Illness and the Men Who Could Be Me: The author of several watch-me-experience-history books changes it up, probing inward while fighting bone cancer.

-George Gilder, The Israel Test: The noted analyst's thesis is that the Islamic world's hostility to Israel centers on envy (a) of Israel's brainpower and (b) of its forward-looking mindset that encourages accomplishment and innovation and that aims to improve and protect the world.
+George Gilder, The Israel Test: The noted analyst's thesis is that the Islamic world's hostility to Israel centers on envy (a) of Israel's brainpower and (b) of its forward-looking mindset that encourages accomplishment and innovation and that aims to improve the world.
 We ignore such hostility, he warns, at our peril.

 Ted Gup, A Secret Gift: The author's grandfather's simple act of anonymously distributing $5 gifts to needy families in 1933 helped them cope with terrible financial pain and loss of morale during the Great Depression -- and revealed secrets the donor had hidden from his own relatives.

-• Giulio Meotti, A New Shoah: This Italian journalist writes movingly about many of the 1,557 Israelis whose lives were so needlessly and cruelly extinguished by Palestinian terrorists since peace broke out (if only!) in 1993.
+Giulio Meotti, A New Shoah: This Italian journalist writes movingly about many of the 1,557 Israelis whose lives were so needlessly and cruelly extinguished by Palestinian terrorists since peace broke out (if only!) in 1993.
 The victims' families' pain, and the world's great loss, is apparent in every paragraph.

-• Jessica Stern, Denial: A Memoir of Terror: Bravery?
+essica Stern, Denial: A Memoir of Terror: Bravery?
 The Harvard professor researches terrorists on their own turf.
 Greater courage?
 She pursues the truth about the man who raped her and her sister four decades ago, in the process gaining great insight into her beloved father's own childhood trauma.

-• Josh Wilker, Cardboard Gods: An All-American Tale Told Through Baseball Cards: Recalling his childhood in the mid-to-late 1970s, the author relates (quite movingly and humorously) the turbulence of his family life to the real and imagined experiences of some of the ballplayers whose cardboard likenesses he collected.
+Josh Wilker, Cardboard Gods: An All-American Tale Told Through Baseball Cards: Recalling his childhood in the mid-to-late 1970s, the author relates (quite movingly and humorously) the turbulence of his family life to the real and imagined experiences of some of the ballplayers whose cardboard likenesses he collected.

-• Peter Walsh, It's All Too Much: An Easy Plan for Living a Richer Life With Less Stuff: If something no longer holds meaning and doesn't contribute to the life we aspire to lead, junk it.
+Peter Walsh, It's All Too Much: An Easy Plan for Living a Richer Life With Less Stuff: If something no longer holds meaning and doesn't contribute to the life we aspire to lead, junk it.
 That's this amiable Australian's message for Americans unable to part with items they (okay: we) don't need but refuse to trash.

 Gregory Levey, Shut Up, I'm Talking, and Other Diplomacy Lessons I Learned in the Israeli Government: A Canadian studying law in New York lands a job at Israel's UN mission -- and nearly sparks a diplomatic storm with his imprecise French.
 It's Levey in the fairly absurd role of Forrest Gump or Zelig -- or, if he'd risen a few more rungs, Peter Sellers's character in Being There.